 Genetics, Medicine and Translational Research

-Dr. Lifton is also Sterling Professor of Genetics and Internal Medicine at Yale School of Medicine.
+Dr. Lifton is also Sterling Professor of Genetics and Internal Medicine and chair of the Department of Genetics at Yale School of Medicine.
+He will become president of Rockefeller University on September 1, 2016.

 Twenty years ago, when Richard Lifton first proposed using genetic methods to study the causes of high blood pressure, his approach was not uniformly accepted.
 Such a complicated condition, critics thought, would not lend itself to traditional genetic tactics, which try to link a disease to alterations in a single gene.